T1m0r/RePrint/README.md

 Raspberry Pi electrical plan: ![Electrical Plan Raspberry Pi](screenshots/RePrint.png)<br>
 Arduino electrical plan: ![Electrical Plan Arduino](screenshots/RePrintArduino_Steckplatine.png)<br>

-We also needed to build a Software to test/control it.
+We also needed to build a Software to test/control it.<br>
 I wrote the Version for the Raspberry Pi, which can be found in this Repository.<br>
 The following image is a flow-chart of the diffrent states the Program has and how they connect to each other: ![States of the Software](screenshots/RePrint-Menu-Obverview.png)<br>
 <br>